MarieAugerMethe/InformedHSA/README.md

 # Data

-All the data is available in the folder `Data`
+Unless stated otherwise, all the datasets are available in the folder `Data`

 ## Literature review